smart-data-lake/smart-data-lake/docs/getting-started/part-2/delta-lake-format.md

 This instructs Spark to use the external metastore you started with docker-compose.
 Your Smart Data Lake container doesn't have access to the other containers just yet.
-So when you run your data pipeline again, you need to add a parameter `--network getting-started_default` to join the virtual network where the metastore is located:
+So when you run your data pipeline again, you need to add a parameter `--network`/`--pod` to join the virtual network where the metastore is located:

 <Tabs groupId = "docker-podman-switch"
 defaultValue="docker"